 On Aug.
 24, 2016, NCDOT released preliminary scores for projects evaluated at the regional level – one of three categories in which NCDOT distributes funding.

-The scores are based on data as well as "local input points" – rankings based on local input that NCDOT and metropolitan and regional planning organizations collected across NCDOT's 14 local transportation divisions in June and July 2016.
+The scores are based on data as well as "local input points."
+Local input points are assigned to projects based on public feedback that local NCDOT divisions and planning organizations collected across the state in June and July 2016.

 The interactive map below shows committed projects as well as the statewide and regional projects that will be included in the draft of the 2018-2027 State Transportation Improvement Program.